n123git/YWSaveEditor/README.md

 # Yo-kai Watch 2 Save Editor

-A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting both **desktop and 3DS platforms**.
-Built to be fast, flexible, and future-proof — ideal for both casual players and advanced modders.
-For everyone from competitive players, modders, and experimenters.
+A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting both **desktop, mobile and the 3DS!**.
+Built to be fast, flexible, and future-proof.
+Whether you're a competitive players, modder, or just a casual player.
+This tool was made for you!

 ---